Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 Please be aware that the race route follows trails, paths and fields that will be shared by other members of the public and livestock.
 It is very important to be polite, courteous, and kind at all times.
 Just because you are in a race does not give you priority over them.
 Please be cautious when running through fields with livestock.
 Please approach and pass them slowly and cautiously.

 The route backs onto homes at many points during the race, but please be especially considerate at nighttime and in the early morning where the race passes through residential areas.
 There must be absolutely no littering along the course.
 Anyone seen doing so will be disqualified.
 There will also be times where the race passes through farmers’ fields with livestock in, and it is essential that all gates are please closed after using them.
-Failure to do this will obviously mean livestock can potentially escape.
+Failure to do this will obviously mean livestock can potentially escape which could put the future of the event at risk.
+Please act responsibly and make sure gates are closed.
+It is extremely irresponsible to leave them open.

-We have teamed up with Mick Hall Photos to cover the event.
+We have teamed up with photographers Tobie Charlton and Daniel Seago to cover the event.
 These images will be FREE to all runners and will be available a few days after the event.

 Please do not get in touch asking when they will be ready immediately after the event.
 This has nothing to do with us and the photos will be ready once the photographer has had time to process them all.
 As soon as they are ready they will be made available on the website and sent out via email.